pavanruttala0-driode/AI-POWERED-college-website-chatbot/README.md

 College websites contain a large amount of information about admissions, courses, fees, scholarships, departments, facilities, placements, examinations, and campus services.

-Finding specific information can sometimes require searching through multiple pages.

-The **AI-Powered College Website Chatbot** provides a simple solution: users can ask questions naturally and receive instant AI-powered responses.
+Instead of searching through multiple pages, users can simply ask the chatbot a question and receive an AI-generated response.

 ### Example